 There is no doubt that cars are safer than they have ever been.
 With crash avoidance technology and occupant protection features, most of us are safer in our cars today than we were 20 years ago.
 However, cars are also faster, bigger, and more numerous than ever before, resulting in nearly 3 million people being injured in motor vehicle collisions each year.
 Close to 40,000 people were killed in car crashes in 2016.
 One of the most serious injuries a car accident victim can suffer is damage to the spinal cord.
-We take a look at this devastating injury and why those who suffer a spinal cord injury in a car crash should consider hiring an attorney to represent them when they seek damages from the at-fault driver.
+Our Indianapolis auto accident attorney takes a look at this devastating injury and why those who suffer a spinal cord injury in a car crash should consider hiring an attorney to represent them when they seek damages from the at-fault driver.

 According to the Mayo Clinic, car and motorcycle crashes are the most common cause of spinal cord injury, accounting for 35 percent of new injuries each year.
 An impact force from any direction in a car crash will affect the back and spinal cord, jerking it violently back and forth or from side to side, causing a variety of injuries to the soft tissue and bones surrounding the spinal cord.
 These injuries can be life-threatening and often result in permanent damage, including paralysis and chronic pain.

 Spinal Cord Injuries Commonly Sustained in Car Crashes

 No matter what kind of crash you are involved in, your back is at risk for injury.
 While shoulder harnesses do a good job of keeping you secured in your seat, there is enough give in the seat belt's tension that the back is vulnerable to injury.
 Motor vehicle collisions can cause the following back and spinal cord injuries: